sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 ## The Firmware

-The Arduino platform uses a subset of C++
+The Arduino platform uses a subset of C++ which has the benefits of being approachable and easy to use while at the same time preserving all the functionalities of the full C++ language for when they are needed.

-built using a modular object oriented programming style
+The project is built with an object-oriented programming style that allows for abstraction over the functionality of the physical hardware and other features at the class level.
+This approach serves the project's larger goal to leverage modularity by making use of pre-existing classes and creating reusable ones for other projects.
+The initial release of the firmware will